PHI-Case-Studies/2019-HIV-Prevalence-Botswana/README.md

 You will build a **digital case study** with [Jupyter Notebook](https://jupyter.org/) and [Docker](https://www.docker.com/).
 Click on the Binder Notebook link above.
 Wait a few minutes for the Binder service to complete its setup and launch.
 Enjoy the rest of the story after you launch the case study.

+## Use a custom Docker-based Jupyter Notebook Server (during workshop)
+1. Obtain a GitHub account.
+2. Note down your GitHub log in credentials (user name and password).
+3. The workshop facilitators will guide you during the log in process to this custom Jupyter Notebook server.
+(You may try to set this up on your local machine using the code from this repository: https://github.com/PHI-Toolkit/jupyterhub-deploy-docker-localhost.git.
+Note you may need to set up Docker and its associated tools to make this happen, and it may require you to have a local machine with the right hardware and software requirements.)
+4. Once you have set up and launched the Docker-based Jupyter Notebook server, and have logged in, launch a terminal from within the Notebook Server and clone this repository using `git clone https://github.com/PHI-Case-Studies/2019-HIV-Prevalence-Botswana.git`.
+5. You can then launch the case study notebooks with minimal configuration (may need to `pip install camelot-py` and other required packages using a Jupyter Notebook terminal window.

+## Use Anaconda Jupyter Notebook - Steps
+1. Download and install Anaconda [here](https://www.anaconda.com/distribution/)
+2. Clone this repository.
+In a Windows Powershell window, or MacOSX or Linux terminal window, type `git clone https://github.com/PHI-Case-Studies/2019-HIV-Prevalence-Botswana.git`.
+You may need to install `git` before this.
+4. In the same terminal or Powershell window, type `cd 2019-HIV-Prevalence-Botswana`, then type `anaconda.sh` for MacOSX or Linux, or `anaconda.ps1` for Windows Powershell.
+This creates a special kernel (virtual environment) called `case-python3` that contains all the Python packages needed for this case study.
+5. Launch Anaconda-Navigator, then launch Jupyter Notebook
+6. Navigate to the folder where the cloned repository was downloaded.
+7. Launch Notebook 0.
+Then using the Notebook menu, go to "Kernel" then "Switch Kernel" - select `case-python3`.
+Switch to this kernel when you launch the other notebooks from this case study.

 ## Notes
 ### Using BinderHub
 After clicking on the "launch binder" link above, wait for a few minutes to have Docker container built.